Virtual Research Symposium: Call for Proposals

-The Association for Educational Communication and Technology (AECT) is soliciting research-supported papers for a symposium on formative learning design.
-Writings selected will be included in a published book and a selected number will be included in the Journal of Formative Design in Learning.
+The Association for Educational Communication and Technology (AECT) is soliciting research-supported papers for a symposium on Transdisciplinary Learning Experience Design.
+Writings selected will be included in a published book.

-The Symposium will begin the morning of July 13, 2022 and end on July 14, 2022 at the end of the day.
+The Symposium will begin Thursday morning and end at the end of the day on Friday.
 It is the goal of the symposium to gather together a select group of scholars to share research for real dialogue and deep discussions about learning experience and learning design.
 Using Art of Hosting techniques for engaged conversation, we will have very intense and deep discussions of each proposed chapter.
-Social and recreation events will be developed to engage the participants more fully with the topic of design; non-electronic work periods will used to examine the field from different view-points.
-The conference fee is $200.
-Breakfast and lunch each date (Wednesday/Thursday) will be provided.
-Hotel Reservations at the Biddle Hotel are made separately.
+Networking and semi-structured knowledge sharing events will be developed to engage the participants more fully with this year’s topic of the symposium, and structured online group activities will be used to examine LXD from different viewpoints.